-In the provisional 2018 data, 2,688 (less than 0.15%) test results were suppressed due to maladministration investigations.
-343 results had been annulled due to confirmed maladministration and 163 were not available for reasons beyond the schools control.
-One test result was annulled due to pupils cheating.
-Teacher assessments had been submitted for 99.7% of pupils.
+In the provisional 2019 data, 1,496 (less than 0.001%) test results were suppressed due to maladministration investigations.
+132 results had been annulled due to confirmed maladministration and 97 were not available for reasons beyond the schools' control.
+Two test results were annulled due to pupils cheating.
+Teacher assessments had been submitted for 99.8% of pupils.
 They can therefore be considered representative of all schools that took the tests.

 For key stage 2, the level of change between provisional, revised and final data is higher than for key stage 1.
-We produce a provisional statistical publication based on the provisional data covering headline national and LA information only.
-It does not contain any characteristics breakdowns (other than gender) as these are more subject to change, particularly at LA level.
+We produce a provisional statistical publication based on the provisional data covering headline national and LA information, and characteristics breakdowns at national level only.
+It does not contain any characteristics breakdowns (other than gender) at LA level.

-We update this statistical publication with revised data and add characteristics breakdowns, later in the year when the school level information is published in the performance tables.
+We update this statistical publication with revised data and add characteristics breakdowns at LA level, later in the year when the school level information is published in the performance tables.
 Schools are able to apply for pupils to be discounted from their figures, if they have recently arrived from overseas and their first language is not English.
 Although these pupils will be removed from the revised school and LA figures, they remain included in the national figures so that these reflect the attainment of all pupils.

 The revised KS2 data is based on test and teacher assessment data provided to the department by STA in late October.
 In the revised 2018 data, no test results were suppressed due to ongoing maladministration investigations.
-1,948 results had been annulled due to confirmed maladministration and 164 were not available for reasons beyond the schools control.
+1,948 results had been annulled due to confirmed maladministration and 164 were not available for reasons beyond the schools' control.
 One test result was annulled due to pupils cheating.
 Teacher assessments had been submitted for 99.9% of pupils.
 They can therefore be considered representative of all schools that took the tests.